farhadahmed/skillspire-full-stack-javascript-curriculum/README.md

 * Task automation (optional)
 	* Use grunt, gulp or other popular automation framework

-### Final Project and Whiteboard Interview - Day 32
+### Final Project and Whiteboard Interview - Days 29 - 32

+* In the last two weeks of the course, students should concentrate completing their final projects.
 * The final day should begin with presentations.
 Once presentations are done, bring students one at a time into the room for their whiteboard interview.
 Expect each session to take 1 hour.
 Depending on the size of the class, this may have to be done over multiple days.

+## Final Project
+There are no set rules for the project.
+Students should come up with an application idea and work in groups of 2 or more.